Seeking value primarily in developed markets worldwide

 Investment Outlook

-Effective October 1, 2018, the Global Value Fund’s benchmark changed from the MSCI World Index (Gross) to the MSCI ACWI Index (Gross).
-Causeway believes that the MSCI ACWI Index (Gross), which includes emerging as well as developed markets, better represents the types of securities in which the strategy invests.
-The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
-These views and the Fund holdings and characteristics are subject to change.
+The market commentary expresses the portfolio managers' views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
+These views and any portfolio holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
-Any securities identified and described in this report do not represent all of the securities purchased, sold or recommended for client accounts.
-The reader should not assume that an investment in the securities identified was or will be profitable.
-Diversification does not protect against market loss.
-Current and future holdings are subject to risk.
+Any securities identified and described do not represent all of the securities purchased, sold or recommended for the Fund.
+Index returns assume reinvestment of dividends and capital gains, and assume no management, custody, transaction or other expenses.
+The reader should not assume that an investment in any securities identified was or will be profitable.
+MSCI has not approved, reviewed or produced this report, makes no express or implied warranties or representations and is not liable whatsoever for any data in the report.
+You may not redistribute the MSCI data or use it as a basis for other indices or investment products.

 Documents